Explore other offices & services

 Five national fraternities (Phi Gamma Delta, Beta Theta Pi, Tau Kappa Epsilon, Sigma Chi, and Sigma Nu) maintain their own residential houses.
 A sixth, Gentlemen of Quality, has organized as a local fraternity.
 There are four national sororities (Alpha Sigma Alpha, Delta Delta Delta, Pi Beta Phi, and Kappa Kappa Gamma).
 The campus Greek organizations comprise about 30 percent of Knox students and sponsor many social, community service and philanthropic events throughout the year.
 The Interfraternity Council is the governing body of the fraternities on campus; Panhellenic Council governs the sororities.

-Special faculty advisors for those interested in law and medicine work with students in planning their programs from the beginning of their first year.
+Special faculty and staff advisors for those interested in law and medicine work with students in planning their programs from the beginning of their first year.
 Students also may call upon the staff of the Bastian Family Career Center to assess their career aspirations, interests and options, and to help them make plans for the future.
 Individual advising, group workshops and seminars, speakers from the world outside college, internships, and visits to Knox alumni help students make informed career choices.
 The Center maintains a library of information on graduate and professional study, training programs, and summer jobs.
 The office also coordinates recruiting visits from representatives of businesses and schools, trips to job fairs, and provides a credential service for students and alumni.
 Students are strongly encouraged to make use of the wide range of career resources available throughout their years on campus.
 The Kleine Center for Community Service helps to coordinate volunteer and service opportunities that fit well with the College's theme of connecting knowledge with experience.

 Informal personal counseling is available from the Office of Student Development.
 In addition, the College’s Counseling Service provides confidential professional counseling to students who experience emotional stress or personal problems.
 Students receive basic care from the on-campus Student Health Center.
 This Center ensures that all students have access to a medical practitioner for basic health care needs.
 Students are not required to use the Student Health Center and may arrange for health care services from other providers at their own expense.